 Combine ground almonds, baking soda, and salt in a small bowl and set aside.

 Sift cocoa powder into another small bowl and whisk in the boiling water and set that aside too.

 Into a final larger bowl, combine cane sugar, olive oil, and eggs and beat for 3 minutes.
 I used a hand blender as I stared into space and dreamt of a beautiful mixer in some cool colour.
-One day.
-Sigh. 😉

 Slowly beat in the cocoa mixture and once that’s well combined, bit by bit, slowly tip in the almond mixture.

-Once all the ingredients have been well mixed in, pour the silky mixture into your springform pan.
+Once all the ingredients have been well mixed in, pour the silky mixture into your spring form pan.

-Pan?
-Wait a minute.
 I thought the title of this post said cupcakes?
 What’s up with the pan, anyway?
 Well, I’ll tell you.